mbwong/mbwong.github.com/_posts/2013-04-30-lessons-from-apt.md

 ---
 tags: career
-title: 31 Lessons from APT
+title: 30 Lessons from APT
 layout: post
 ---

-# 31 Lessons from APT
+# 30 Lessons from APT

-1. There is always a simpler solution, and someone else probably knows it.
+1. There is always a simpler solution.
+Someone else probably knows it.
+It is often surprising who knows things about the things you care about.
+Don't short change yourself by thinking you can figure it out yourself; ask widely.
+Don't be afraid that you are wasting the time of other people.
 If you ask, people are generally willing to help.
-Also, it is often surprising who knows things about the things you care about.
-Don't short change yourself by thinking you can figure it out yourself; ask.
 2. Use a good, easy-to-use code repository.
 Let everyone see everyone else's code, even if you don't let everyone see anyone else's data.
 Most likely you're not the only person trying to do something, nor is it the only time you'll have to do it.
 3. Write APIs and stored procedures.
 Always abstract away redundancies.
 It reduces error and makes life easier in the future.
 Understandably putting in this additional effort is often easier said than done, because humans are lazy and don't want to invest in efforts that only pay off much later.
 But you should over-automate.
 If you are not automating too much at least half of the time, that means you're automating too little on average, and that will impede the growth of your company.
 4. Don't make smart, engineering-minded people do repetitive, manual things needlessly.
 It's a waste of resource.
 Instead, arm them with the best tools and license them to overhaul your most inefficient processes.
 Tell them what the company needs done, then let them take charge of the hard problems and solve them for you while you help from the sidelines.